almereyda/awesome-starred/README.md

 ## Shell

+- [bbb-install](https://github.com/bigbluebutton/bbb-install) - BASH script to install BigBlueButton in 30 minutes.
+- [docker-drawio](https://github.com/jgraph/docker-drawio) - Dockerized draw.io based on tomcat:9-jre11 & tomcat:9-jre8-alpine official image.
+- [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher) - 🎯 A simple bash script to create and launch your Counter-Strike Global Offensive Dedicated Server
+- [themelios](https://github.com/a-schaefers/themelios) - Bootstrap a zfs-on-root NixOS configuration in one command.
+Themelios automates the entire installation process using any NixOS livedisk with an internet connection and your git repo.
+Themelios is flexible with many configuration options and allows for unique, per-machine customization.
+- [tldr](https://github.com/tldr-pages/tldr) - 📚 Simplified and community-driven man pages
+- [recipes](https://github.com/chadlavi/recipes) - It’s recipes.
+You know, to cook with.
+- [the-bread-code](https://github.com/hendricius/the-bread-code) - Learn how to master the art of baking the programmer way.
+- [Docker](https://github.com/CachetHQ/Docker) - A Dockerized version of Cachet.
+- [coturn-docker-image](https://github.com/instrumentisto/coturn-docker-image) - Coturn TURN server Docker image
 - [docker-wildduck](https://github.com/astzweig/docker-wildduck) - The famous nodemailer/wildduck email server as a docker container.
 - [docker-postgresql](https://github.com/sameersbn/docker-postgresql) - Dockerfile to build a PostgreSQL container image which can be linked to other containers.
 - [kubecf](https://github.com/cloudfoundry-incubator/kubecf) - Cloud Foundry on Kubernetes